simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Nov 17-Nov 19 2024
+Solar Radiation Storm Forecast for Nov 18-Nov 20 2024

-              Nov 17  Nov 18  Nov 19
+              Nov 18  Nov 19  Nov 20
+S1 or greater    5%      5%      5%

-S1 or greater   10%     10%     10%
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.

-Rationale: There is a slight chance for the greater than 10 MeV proton flux to reach S1 (Minor) levels over 17-19 Nov.
+No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Nov 16 2024 0137 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Nov 17-Nov 19 2024
+Radio Blackout Forecast for Nov 18-Nov 20 2024

-              Nov 17        Nov 18        Nov 19
+              Nov 18        Nov 19        Nov 20
-R1-R2           50%           50%           50%
+R1-R2           50%           55%           60%
-R3 or greater   15%           15%           15%
+R3 or greater   10%           10%           15%

-Rationale: A chance for R1-2 (Minor-Moderate) radio blackouts will persist through 19 Nov along with a slight chance for an R3 (Strong) or great event.
+Rationale: A chance for R1-2 (Minor-Moderate) radio blackouts will persist on 18 Nov along with a slight chance for an R3 (Strong) or great event.
+A likely chance for R1-2 (Minor-Moderate) radio blackouts will persist on 19-20 Nov.

 ```